 - Students who have completed at least three years of undergraduate and/or graduate study at an institution where the official language of instruction is English.
 Such students are exempt from the ITAP summer program but are still required to participate in an ITAP language assessment and may be required to enroll in language classes before they can assume a TA assignment.
 Please see the International Teaching Assistant Program webpage for upcoming assessment dates.

-The Director of Graduate Studies may petition the Dean of the Graduate School for individual student exemptions.
+The director of graduate studies (DGS) may petition the dean of the Graduate School for individual student exemptions.
 Requests for exemption must include the signatures of the DGS and the department chair of the TAship.
 Students with grounds for individual exemption include:

 - Students who do not get their visas in time to participate in the program.